james-atkins/canvas-sync/README.md

 ### Configuration File

-Next, create a JSON file in your home directory called `.canvassync.json` like the following
+Next, create a folder called `canvas-sync` in your [user config directory](https://pkg.go.dev/os#UserConfigDir) and then within this folder, create a JSON file called `config.json` like the following

 ```
 {